vkolova/vcs-internship/04_getting_started_js/a_set_of_functional_problems.md

 But there are types.
 In JavaScript, we have a `typeof` operator which returns the __string representation__ of the type.

-We have the following types (This is `types.js` file in the current folder):
+We have the following types:

 ```javascript
 "use strict";